ValleyAudio/ValleyRackFree/README.md

 ### Modules

 * Topograph - A port of the Mutable Instruments "Grids", the rhythm sequencer module that was missing from the VCV Audible Instruments plugin bundle.
-Covered under the GPL-3.0 license.
+Covered by GPL-3.0 license.
 ![Topograph](./TopographImg.png)